-The executive officers of our Company as of December 31, 2019 are as follows:
+The executive officers of our Company as of December 31, 2020 are as follows:

-Warren B. Kanders, 62, our Executive Chairman, has served as one of our directors since June 2002 and as Executive Chairman of our Board of Directors since December 2002.
+Warren B. Kanders, 63, our Executive Chairman, has served as one of our directors since June 2002 and as Executive Chairman of our Board of Directors since December 2002.
 Since 1990, Mr. Kanders has served as the President of Kanders & Company, Inc., a private investment firm principally owned and controlled by Mr. Kanders, which makes investments in and provides consulting services to public and private entities.
 From January 1996 until its sale to BAE Systems plc on July 31, 2007, Mr. Kanders served as the Chairman of the Board of Directors, and from April 2003 as the Chief Executive Officer, of Armor Holdings, Inc., formerly a New York Stock Exchange-listed company and a manufacturer and supplier of military vehicles, armored vehicles, and safety and survivability products and systems to the aerospace and defense, public safety, homeland security, and commercial markets.
 Mr. Kanders received an A.B. degree in Economics from Brown University.

-John C. Walbrecht, 52, has served as the President of the Company since October 2017, and President of BDEL since October 2016.
+John C. Walbrecht, 53, has served as the President of the Company since October 2017, and President of BDEL since October 2016.
 Before joining the Company, Mr. Walbrecht served as the President of Mountain Hardwear from March 2016 to October 2016.
 Prior to Mountain Hardwear, Mr. Walbrecht served as the President and Chief Executive Officer of Fenix Outdoors NA from January 2012 until March 2016.
 Mr. Walbrecht has also served in various senior roles with Brandbase, Spyder, Dr. Martens/Airwair, and Timberland.
 Mr. Walbrecht holds a Master of Business Administration and a Bachelor of Science in Economics from Brigham Young University, a Bachelor of Arts in Marketing from the University of Maryland and understudies in International Trade and Finance at Cambridge University - Trinity College.

-Aaron J. Kuehne, 41, has served as our Chief Financial Officer, Secretary and Treasurer, since 2013 and as our Chief Administrative Officer since May 2016.
+Aaron J. Kuehne, 42, has served as our Chief Financial Officer, Secretary and Treasurer, since 2013 and as our Chief Administrative Officer since May 2016.
 Mr. Kuehne previously served as the Company's interim Chief Financial Officer, in addition to serving as its Vice President of Finance, principal financial officer and principal accounting officer.
 Before joining the Company in September 2010, Mr. Kuehne served as the Corporate Controller of Certiport from August 2009 to September 2010.
 From July 2004 to August 2009, Mr. Kuehne served in various capacities with KPMG LLP, most recently as Audit Manager.
-Mr. Kuehne received an M.B.A. degree from the University of Utah - David Eccles School of Business in 2004 and graduated with a Bachelor of Arts degree in Accounting from University of Utah - David Eccles School of Business in 2002.
+Mr. Kuehne received an M.B.A. degree from the University of Utah - David Eccles School of Business in 2002.
+He also has been a Certified Public Accountant since 2005.